-Trump administration proposes that employee performance be the top factor during federal layoffs
+Trump administration proposes that employee performance be a top factor during federal layoffs

 The newly proposed regulations would affect procedures that agencies use when cutting their workforces for reasons such as reorganizations or budget restrictions, basically creating a pecking order among employees.

 Under current procedures used by most agencies, employees first are divided according to whether they are in “permanent” jobs or those with time limits.
-Those in the latter category always would be the first to go, but if still more layoffs are needed, the permanent employees are ranked according to whether they are military veterans and then by years of federal employment, with a formula using their last three annual performance ratings adding to the latter.
+Those in the latter category always would be the first to go, but if still more layoffs are needed, the permanent employees are ranked according to whether they are military veterans and then by years of federal employment, with a formula using their last three annual performance ratings.

-The exception is the Defense Department, where performance ratings have been the top consideration among permanent employees since early in 2017 under a law enacted in 2016.
+The exception is the Defense Department, where performance ratings have been the top consideration among permanent employees since early in 2017 under a law that predates the Trump administration.

-Under the proposed rules, employees in permanent jobs would be sorted first by their three most recent performance ratings, using a different formula than now is used.
-Status as a military veteran would be next and length of service would be used “as a tie-breaker” for employees otherwise ranked equally, the rules say.
+Under the proposed rules, employees in permanent jobs would be sorted first by their three most recent performance ratings, using a different formula than is now used.
+Status as a military veteran would be next, and length of service would be used “as a tie-breaker” for employees otherwise ranked equally, the rules say.
+The new rules would still require time-limited employees be let go first.

 Jacque Simon, public policy director of the American Federation of Government Employees, criticized the proposal.

 “There’s nothing objective about performance ratings,” she said.
 “Performance ratings are highly subjective, under Trump they were highly politicized, and now this.”

 She said it was “doubly outrageous” that the value of military service would be lessened.